-• Professional Development Requests
+Professional Development Requests

-- o In-School Professional Development requests that are to be facilitated by the Building-Level Leadership should be documented by the Digital Instructional Facilitator.
+- In-School Professional Development requests that are to be facilitated by the Building-Level Leadership should be documented by the Digital Instructional Facilitator.
 DIFs should have completed PD spreadsheets that include the date, content, facilitator, CEU credits, and CEU type for all PDs.
-DIFS will have all CEUs input into the LINQ system within a week of providing the PD. - o All In-School Professional Development requests that are to be facilitated by Central Office Personnel must be requested through the Chief Academic Officer.
-As stated above, DIFS will be responsible for completing PD spreadsheets that include the date, content, facilitator, CEU credits, and CEU type for all PDs.
-Difs will have all CEUs input into the LINQ system within a week of the PD. - Professional Development is offered on demand and scheduled sessions.
-The Curriculum and Instruction Department utilizes the PD site linked HERE (add link when published) Sessions will be updated as available and added to the C&I Chronicle.
+DIFs will have all CEUs input into the LINQ system within a week of providing the PD. - All In-School Professional Development requests that are to be facilitated by Central Office Personnel must be requested through the Assistant Superintendent of Curriculum and Instruction.
+As stated above, DIFs will be responsible for completing PD spreadsheets that include the date, content, facilitator, CEU credits, and CEU type for all PDs.
+DIFs will have all CEUs input into the LINQ system within a week of the PD. - Professional Development is offered on demand and scheduled sessions.
+The Curriculum and Instruction Department utilizes the PD site linked HERE (Professional Development) Sessions will be updated as available and added to the C&I Chronicle.
 Sessions include professional development from the district as well as NCDPI. - Safety and Compliance training for staff will be provided through Vector Solutions. - Support services staff will receive additional training through NC School Health Training Center-ECU, PESI, Center for Safer Schools, UNCP, and through their professional organizations to meet the requirements of SCS Mental Health Policy.